 Drop arm bedside commodes

-More comfortable than a bed pan
+Bedside commodes are more comfortable to use than a bed pan

-- the person slides off the bed onto the bedside commode and can then be left in private to use the commode and if they are able, to clean themselves and transfer back to the bed
+- the person slides off the bed onto the bedside commode and can then be left in private to use the commode and, if they are able, to clean themselves and transfer back to the bed

-Can increase user confidence
+Bedside commodes can increase user confidence

 - because the bedside commode has armrests that you can hold onto, it means that persons with limited strength, balance or mobility can feel more confident going to the toilet, as the chance of falling is reduced